Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

     See this DigitalOcean tutorial on [installing ufw firewall] [do_ufw].
 See [this wiki page] [wiki_TCP] for what ports default to what protocol, as used in following code block.

-        :::bash
+        #!bash
         # on REMOTE:
         $ sudo aptitude install ufw         # if not already installed:
         $ sudo status                       # verify UFW is off
         $ sudo ufw default deny incoming
         $ sudo ufw default allow outgoing